See new renting rules for the coronavirus (COVID-19) pandemic.

 The law distinguishes between urgent and non-urgent repairs, and caravan park owners and residents must follow different processes for each.

-For more information, view our Repairs, maintenance and changes to the property section.
+For more information, view Repairs, maintenance and changes to the property.